One of Webster's many definitions of "matrix" is "a die or mold for casting or shaping."

 "We had to do something drastic because our city tournament is dying," said men's association president John Hahmann.
 "We don't know how this will work or if it will bring more entries, but we have to try."

 Hahmann is half right.
 Two years ago, the men's tournament drew a record-low 43 teams.
-Last year, offering a new car to the first 300-game bowler and other incentives, the field shot up to 141 team entries.
-Hahmann's bid letter to local proprietors predicts "140 or more teams" for the February 2000 renewal.
-It also offers incentives for early registration and to senior bowlers, and encourages centers to do the same for their house entries.
+Last year, offering a new car to the first 300-game bowler and other incentives, the field shot up to 141 teams.
+Hahmann's bid letter to proprietors predicts "140 or more teams" for the February 2000 renewal.
+It also offers incentives for early registration and to seniors, and encourages centers to do the same for their house entries.

 The men's association lost 600 members over the past year and membership is now 4,225, according to secretary Dave O'Brien.